yhwang1990/minimum-coresets/README.md

 # Generalized-RMS

-A C++ implementation of algorithms in our paper "Computing Minimum Coresets for Maxima Representation of Multidimensional Data".
+A C++ implementation of algorithms in our paper "Minimum Coresets for Maxima Representation of Multidimensional Data".

 ## Dependencies